wongjiahau/Pineapple/specification/Arrays.md

 ```

 ## Slicing
-To get a range of number, you can use the keyword `till`.
+To get a range of Number, you can use the keyword `till`.
 ```python
 xs = [10, 20, 30, 40]